§ 01 Veterans services · Veteran-owned

 Do I need a PTSD diagnosis to work with you?

 No. Diagnosis matters, but you do not need to arrive with the perfect label.
-We start with what is happening: sleep, anxiety, mood, threat response, grief, irritability, and the medications or supports you have already tried.
+We start with what is actually happening: sleep, threat response, mood, grief, irritability, and the medications or supports you have already tried.

 Can you coordinate with my therapist or primary care clinician?

 Yes, with your permission.
-Collaborative care is often useful, especially when medication management is one part of a broader recovery plan.
+Collaborative care is often the strongest arrangement, especially when medication management is one part of a broader recovery plan.

 Can medication help if I have been this way for years?